quietboil/include-sql/docs/index.md

 * The rest of the statement doc-comment lines are gathered together to form a Rust doc-comment text for the generated method.

 * `:user_id` and `:book_ids` are statement parameters.
-Each parameter starts with `:` and can be anything the can be an `ident` in Rust.
+Each parameter starts with `:` and can be anything the can be an identifier in Rust.
 However, as they might be used to name method parameters in Rust, `include-sql` forces them into snake-case.

 * The inner statement comments are allowed and will be discarded by include-sql.

-Statements should be terminated with semicolons.
-However, this is optional as the following `name:` meta comment would also auto-terminate the preceding statement.
+Statements should be terminated with a slash - `/`.
+However, in some cases it could be optional as the following `name:` meta comment would also auto-terminate the preceding statement.

 # Generated `impl_sql` Call